NOTE: Gallery currently closed due to COVID-19 recommendations.

 This presentation invites the audience to come to its “sense-abilities” in its engagements with the arts.
 People feel and think with their “body-mind,” an idea whose universal relevance Dr. Drewal explores by way of the arts of the Yoruba in West Africa.
 Learn more.

-About the Collection Over the past half century, the collection has grown from an original 4,000-piece gift to more than 13,000 objects that have inspired and informed thousands of students, researchers, historians, and textile aficionados.
+Over the past half century, the collection has grown from an original 4,000-piece gift to more than 13,000 objects that have inspired and informed thousands of students, researchers, historians, and textile aficionados.
 The new Lynn Mecklenburg Textile Gallery is a permanent space dedicated to year-round displays of the collection.